carlomilanesi/measures-rs/docs/Tutorial.md

     assert!(length2 >= length1);
 ```

-For the type `Measure` the following methods have also been implemented:
+For the type `Measure`, the following methods have also been implemented:
 * `min`: It returns the lesser of two measures.
 * `max`: It returns the greater of two measures.
-* `clamp`: It forces the receiver to be between the specified bounds.
+* `clamp`: It forces the receiver to be between the specified bounds, without requiring that the bounds are ordered.

 Here is an example:
 ```rust